NYPL/lsp_workflows/workflows/scsb_suppressed_locations.md

 ### 1. Add `recapCustomerCode` and `location` entries to NYPL-Core

  i.
-The two-character customer code will need to be added to the `recapCustomerCodes` mappings.
+The two-character customer code will need to be added to the [`recapCustomerCodes`](https://github.com/NYPL/nypl-core/blob/master/vocabularies/csv/recapCustomerCodes.csv) mappings.
+(Note that `.csv` mapping changes should accompany [an equivalent `.json`](https://github.com/NYPL/nypl-core/tree/master/vocabularies/json-ld) file change.
+See [NYPL-Core Scripts](https://github.com/NYPL/nypl-core/tree/master/vocabularies/scripts) for help.)

  ii.
-A related `locations` mapping will also be needed so that the new customerCode appears to map to Sierra locations.
+A related [`locations`](https://github.com/NYPL/nypl-core/blob/master/vocabularies/csv/locations.csv) mapping will also be needed so that the new customerCode appears to map to Sierra locations.

  iii.
 Once [tagged and merged to master](https://github.com/NYPL/nypl-core#general-workflow-for-changes), the NYPL-Core change should be published to S3 using [NYPL Core Objects](../index.md#nypl-core-objects) ([See "deploy" instructions in README](https://github.com/NYPL/nypl-core-objects#pushing-to-s3)).